OpenMPDK/dss-ansible/README.md

 In guest OS:

+* Configure IPs for management network (TCP) and back-end traffic (RDMA)
-* set RDMA NIC to MTU 9000
+* Set MTU for PVRDMA interface to 9000
-* kernel 5.1 must have PVRDMA driver compiled (included in the bundle, automatically installed by ansible)
+* Kernel 5.1 must have PVRDMA driver compiled (included in the bundle, automatically installed by Ansible)

-For the detailed implementation of PVRDMA, please refer to documentation from VMware and Mellenox.
+For complete documentation for PVRDMA vSphere and guest VM configuration, please refer to VMware and Mellenox documentation.

 <https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.networking.doc/GUID-4A5EBD44-FB1E-4A83-BB47-BBC65181E1C2.html>